h2nguyen/EDIParse/docs/architecture.md

 @enduml
 ```

 This diagram shows how the different layers interact with each other and with the external world.
-The Domain Layer is at the core, surrounded by the Application Layer, which implements the use cases.
-The Adapters Layer provides the interfaces to the external world, and the Library Layer contains reusable components like the EDIFACT MSCONS Parser.
+The Domain Layer is at
+the core, surrounded by the Application Layer, which implements the use cases.
+The Adapters Layer provides the
+interfaces to the external world, and the Library Layer contains reusable components like the EDIFACT Parser Library.

 ## 5. Building Block View